-The first public building in Fredericton, the Governor’s House was not a public building at all.
-Governor Carleton at first lived and met his council in the British American Coffee House when he visited Fredericton.
-Council met there to receive applications and petitions.
-It has long been alleged that the first meeting of the House of Assembly held in Fredericton, took place in this building.
+Originally, the first public building in Fredericton, known as the Governor’s House, was not considered a public building.
+Governor Carleton initially resided and convened his council at the British American Coffee House during his visits to Fredericton.
+It is widely believed that Fredericton’s first House of Assembly meeting took place in this building.

-In 1816, the New Brunswick Government bought the house and the fifty acres between Woodstock Road and the river from Carleton for 3500 pounds and paid another 250 pounds to the College of NB to free the property from the lease.
-The government intended to use the property as the official residence of future Lieutenant-Governors.
-Carleton had long since returned to England, leaving General Martin Hunter to act for him under the title “President of the Province”.
+In 1816, the New Brunswick Government acquired the house and the 50-acre property between Woodstock Road and the river from Carleton for £3,500.
+They paid an additional £250 to the College of NB to release the property from the lease.
+The government planned to use the property as the official residence for future Lieutenant-Governors.
+Carleton had already returned to England, leaving General Martin Hunter to represent him as “President of the Province.”

-The Hunters occupied the mansion house until Major General George Stracey Smyth became the second Lieutenant Governor in 1917.
-Smyth had no family his wife having died at Halifax in July.
+The Hunters resided in the mansion until Major General George Stracey Smyth became the second Lieutenant Governor in 1817.
+Smyth was a widower, having lost his wife in Halifax in July.

-On March 7, 1826, an act of the legislature authorized construction of a new government house designed by John E. Woolford, the Barrack Master of the Garrison.
-Sir Howard Douglas laid the cornerstone on Saturday, July 1, 1826.
-Construction lasted from 1826 to 1828, and until the 1890’s, it played a central role in the social and political life of the province, hosting state dinners, balls and parties, as well as 14 Lieutenant-Governors.
+On March 7, 1826, the legislature approved the construction of a new government house designed by John E. Woolford, the Garrison Barrack Master.
+Sir Howard Douglas laid the cornerstone on July 1, 1826, and construction continued until 1828.
+The building played a central role in the province’s social and political life until the 1890s, hosting state dinners, balls, parties, and 14 Lieutenant-Governors.

-After 1890, when Lieutenant-Governor Sir Leonard Tilley refused to continue living here due to the lack of a maintenance budget, the decision was made to close Government House.
-Subsequently, the building would periodically stand vacant, host a Deaf and Dumb Institute, act as a military hospital for veterans, and accommodate the RCMP “J” Division headquarters from 1932 until 1990.
-All three levels of Government supported a restoration of the structure in the late 1990’s, and since 1999 it has once again become the home of the Lieutenant-Governor.
+In 1890, Lieutenant-Governor Sir Leonard Tilley refused to live at Government House due to the absence of a maintenance budget, leading to the building’s closure.
+Over the years, it would be periodically unoccupied, serve as a Deaf and Dumb Institute, function as a military hospital for veterans, and house the RCMP “J” Division headquarters from 1932 to 1990.
+A restoration project supported by all three levels of government took place in the late 1990s, and since 1999, Government House has once again served as the Lieutenant-Governor’s residence.